Why would a company sell or factor its receivables?

 Bankers Factoring, the Best Non-recourse Factoring Company, assumes risk when buying your receivables.
 Our invoice funding process allows you to receive fast cash in exchange for your A/R invoices.
 We rely on the creditworthiness of your customers to provide you with the working capital you need.

-- Stop tracking down payments and working on collections
+- Stop tracking down payments and working on collections.

-- No more wondering when your customers will pay
+- No more wondering when your customers will pay when selling unpaid invoices.

-- Have access to free cash flow and grow your business
+- Have access to free cash flow and grow your business.

-- A total A/R management solution
+- A total A/R management solution.